 Famous Active & Former Jehovah's Witnesses

 This list of famous Jehovah's Witnesses highlights that a Watchtower upbringing did little to prevent them engaging in illegal or immoral behaviour.
 The long term effect of an unreasonably strict upbringing, with unrealistic teachings of never growing old and dying, and all manner of boundaries dictated, is not necessarily better than one based on making educated choices.

 Does the Watchtower Society teach truth?
 Will the world soon end with the destruction of any person that is not one of Jehovah's Witnesses?
-There is a wealth of information on jwfacts.com to help understand if Jehovah's Witnesses are the only religion teaching truth go to jwfacts.com.
+There is a wealth of information on jwfacts.com to help understand if Jehovah's Witnesses are the only religion teaching truth.

 Please note, the active/inactive status is likely to change over time, so may not be accurate at the time of viewing.